gitlabhq/gitlabhq/doc/release/monthly.md

 Include a link to the blog post and keep it short.

+Proposed email for CE: "We have released a new version of GitLab Community Edition and its packages.
+See our blog post(<link>) for more information."

 # **23rd - Optional Patch Release**

 # **24th - Update GitLab.com**